ipfs/ipfs-docs/docs/concepts/dht.md

 Peers also keep a connection to other peers in order to forward requests if the requested hash is not in their own bucket.

-If hashes are of length n, a peer will keep n-1 lists of peers:
+If hashes are of length _n_, a peer will keep n-1 lists of peers:

 - the first list contains peers whose IDs have a different first bit.
 - the second list contains peers whose IDs have first bits identical to its own, but a different second bit
 - ...
-- the m-th list contains peers whose IDs have their first m-1 bits identical, but a different m-th bit
+- the _m_th list contains peers whose IDs have their first m-1 bits identical, but a different _m_th bit
 - ...

 The higher m is, the harder it is to find peers that have the same ID up to m bits.
-The lists of "closest" peers typically remains empty.
+The lists of "closest" peers typically remain empty.
 "Close" here is defined as the XOR distance, so the longer the prefix they share, the closer they are.
-Lists also have a maximum of entries (k) — otherwise the first lists would contain half the network, then a fourth of the network, and so on.
+Lists also have a maximum of entries (k) — otherwise, the first lists would contain half the network, then a fourth of the network, and so on.

 ## How to use DHTs